flutter/website/src/content/app-architecture/cookbook/sql.md

 <?code-excerpt path-base="app-architecture/todo_data_service"?>

-Most Flutter applications, no matter how small or big they are, may require storing data on the user’s device at some point.
-For example, API keys, user preferences or data that should be available offline.
+Most Flutter applications,
+no matter how small or big they are, may require storing data on the user’s device at some point.
+For example, API keys,
+user preferences or data that should be available offline.

-In this recipe, you will learn how to integrate persistent storage for complex data using SQL in a Flutter application following the Flutter Architecture design pattern.
+In this recipe,
+you will learn how to integrate persistent storage for complex data using SQL in a Flutter application following the Flutter Architecture design pattern.

-To learn how to store simpler key-value data, take a look at the Cookbook recipe: Persistent Storage Architecture: Key-Value Data.
+To learn how to store simpler key-value data, take a look at the Cookbook recipe:
+[Persistent storage architecture: Key-value data][].

-To read this recipe, you should be familiar with SQL and SQLite.
-If you need help, you can read the Persist data with SQLite recipe before reading this one.
+To read this recipe,
+you should be familiar with SQL and SQLite.
+If you need help, you can read the [Persist data with SQLite][] recipe before reading this one.

-This example uses sqflite with the sqflite_common_ffi plugin, which combined support mobile and desktop.
-Support for web is provided in the experimental plugin sqflite_common_ffi_web but it is not included in this example.
+This example uses [`sqflite`][] with the [`sqflite_common_ffi`][] plugin, which combined support mobile and desktop.
+Support for web is provided in the experimental plugin [`sqflite_common_ffi_web`][] but it is not included in this example.

 ## Example application: ToDo list application

 The example application consists of a single screen with an app bar at the top, a list of items, and a text field input at the bottom.

 <picture>

-The body of the application contains the TodoListScreen.
-This screen contains a ListView of ListTile items, each one representing a ToDo item.
-At the bottom, a TextField allows users to create new ToDo items by writing the task description and then tapping on the “Add” FilledButton.
+The body of the application contains the `TodoListScreen`.
+This screen contains a `ListView` of `ListTile` items, each one representing a ToDo item.
+At the bottom, a `TextField` allows users to create new ToDo items by writing the task description and then tapping on the “Add” `FilledButton`.

-Users can tap on the delete IconButton to delete the ToDo item.
+Users can tap on the delete `IconButton` to delete the ToDo item.

 The list of ToDo items is stored locally using a database service, and restored when the user starts the application.

 ## Storing complex data with SQL

-This functionality follows the recommended Flutter Architecture design, containing a UI layer and a data layer.
+This functionality follows the recommended [Flutter Architecture design][], containing a UI layer and a data layer.
 Additionally, in the domain layer you will find the data model used.

-- Presentation layer with TodoListScreen and TodoListViewModel.
+- UI layer with `TodoListScreen` and `TodoListViewModel`.
-- Domain layer with Todo data class.
+- Domain layer with `Todo` data class.
-- Data layer with TodoRepository and DatabaseService.
+- Data layer with `TodoRepository` and `DatabaseService`.

 ### ToDo list presentation layer

-The TodoListScreen is a Widget that contains the UI in charge of displaying and creating the ToDo items.
-It follows the MVVM pattern and is accompanied by the TodoListViewModel, which contains the list of ToDo items and three Commands to load, add, and delete ToDo items.
+The `TodoListScreen` is a Widget that contains the UI in charge of displaying and creating the ToDo items.
+It follows the [MVVM pattern][] and is accompanied by the `TodoListViewModel`, which contains the list of ToDo items and three [Commands][] to load, add, and delete ToDo items.

-This screen is divided into two parts, one containing the list of ToDo items, implemented using a ListView, and the other is a TextField and a Button, used for creating new ToDo items.
+This screen is divided into two parts, one containing the list of ToDo items, implemented using a `ListView`, and the other is a `TextField` and a `Button`, used for creating new ToDo items.

-The ListView is wrapped by a ListenableBuilder, which listens to changes in the TodoListViewModel, and shows a ListTile for each ToDo item.
+The `ListView` is wrapped by a `ListenableBuilder`, which listens to changes in the `TodoListViewModel`, and shows a `ListTile` for each ToDo item.

 <?code-excerpt "lib/ui/todo_list/widgets/todo_list_screen.dart (ListenableBuilder)" replace="/child: //g;/^\),$/)/g"?>
 ```dart